 Specialty Watches for Dad’s Hobbies

-Timex Men’s T41711 Expedition Analog Camper Watch, $18
+Timex Men’s Expedition Watches

-Timex Men’s T5E231 Ironman 100-Lap FLIX System Watch, $34
+Timex Men’s T5E231 Ironman 100-Lap FLIX System Watch

 For sporty dads who like to run.
 Sport timing features include a 100-hour chronograph with lap or split option, 100-lap memory recall, 199 lap counter, on-the-fly recall of lap or split, and interval timers settable up to 24 hours (9 timers with countdown/stop and countdown/repeat).
-The training log stores workouts by date, with best lap, average lap, and total segment time, and the total run format/synchro timer maintains total activity time (less time paused during workout and overall running time.
+The training log stores workouts by date, with the best lap, average lap, and total segment time, and the total run format/synchro timer maintains total activity time (less time paused during the workout and overall running time.
 Other features include two time zones, built-in setting reminders, water resistance to 100 meters, and a black resin strap.
 Whew!
 It makes me tired just to read what it does!

 As you might have suspected, I rarely read adult lit.
 I’m pretty much buried in KidLit and now YA 24/7 so I enlisted the help of my husband to give me his favorite reads of the year for ideas for Father’s Day.
 He reads voraciously and likes typical “dad” fare both fiction and non-fiction.
-His interests include golf, soccer (he follows Barcelona obsessively), NCAA basketball, politics, and trash guy reads.
-Other reasons why he may have liked these books: he grew up on a military golf course and played with old timer WWII heroes (which might have made Unbroken even more appealing to him), and he worked in the sub-prime mortgage industry so he has a particular personal interest in this last crash/recession.
+His interests include golf, soccer (he follows Barcelona obsessively, NCAA basketball, politics, and trash guy reads.
+Other reasons why he may have liked these books: he grew up on a military golf course and played with old-timer WWII heroes (which might have made Unbroken even more appealing to him), and he worked in the sub-prime mortgage industry so he has a particular personal interest in this last crash/recession.
 Ideas for his father’s day are welcomed!!!

 My husband loved this book and while he does love soccer (Barca!), he is also a Gov Jock Geek so this was perfect!
 He gave it to my brother-in-law who also played soccer in high school and is an attorney.
 Poly Sci majors who play soccer will eat this up!

-Born to Run: A Hidden Tribe, Superathletes, and the Greatest Race the World Has Never Seen, $10 by Christopher McDougall.
+Born to Run: A Hidden Tribe, Superathletes, and the Greatest Race the World Has Never Seen by Christopher McDougall

 My husband bought this after reading lots of rave reviews about it.
 It’s on his pile to read but it looks really interesting.